 Objections and restrictions: under certain conditions, you can require us to stop (or not to begin) the processing in question or to restrict the use of your information.
 We may not always agree to this, but we will explain why.

 Corrections, updates and erasure: under certain conditions, you can have inaccurate personal data rectified, blocked, erased or destroyed.
 We may not always agree to this, but we will explain why.

 Consent withdrawal: if we have collected and processed your data with your consent, you can withdraw it at any time.

 Complaints: you can complain to a data protection authority about our collection and use of your data.
-Contact details for data protection authorities in the European Economic Area, Switzerland and certain non-European countries (including the US and Canada) are available at http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.
+For more information, please contact your local data protection authority.
+The Information Commissioner is the relevant authority in the UK and can be contacted at www.ico.org.uk.

 DO I NEED TO DO ANYTHING?

 No. We have always taken our data protection responsibilities very seriously and have always collected and processed your data for the same purposes.
 Primarily, this means obtaining data from you and sharing it with certain trusted third parties in order to provide you with appropriate financial advice and recommendations and to deliver any agreed ongoing services to you.

 WHAT TYPES OF PERSONAL INFORMATION WILL BE PROCESSED & WHY?

 We have tried to provide lists and examples that are accurate and representative of the business that we conduct with you, whether that is in your capacity as an individual client, a corporate client or a member of staff of a corporate client.
 However, any such lists and examples are unlikely to exhaustive – we may require more, less or different data in order to provide you with appropriate and agreed advice, products and services.